Copyright Infringement Copyright Infringement

 Super Cassettes Industries Limited vs YouTube and Google

-Super Cassettes Industries Limited (SCIL) asserted that YouTube’s business model profits significantly from the unauthorised use of copyrighted works without approval or royalty payment.
+Super Cassettes Industries Limited (SCIL) asserted that YouTube’s business model profits significantly from the unauthorized use of copyrighted works without approval or royalty payment.
 The court directed YouTube and Google to cease the distribution, reproduction, display, or transmission of any audio-visual works exclusively owned by SCIL on their platform.

 Ratna Sagar (P) Ltd. V. Trisea Publications & Ors., 1996 Ptc (16) 597

 In the legal matter of Ratna Sagar (P) Ltd. versus Trisea Publications & Ors.
-(1996 Ptc (16) 597), the examination centred on the safeguards for copyright protection as per Order 39, Rules 1 and 2 of the Civil Procedure Code, 1908.
-It emphasised the necessity of safeguarding the prior publication of the work.
+(1996 Ptc (16) 597), the examination centered on the safeguards for copyright protection as per Order 39, Rules 1 and 2 of the Civil Procedure Code, 1908.
+It emphasized the necessity of safeguarding the prior publication of the work.
 The court deemed the party’s right to the work, based on the author’s assignment, irrelevant at this point.
 Consequently, the court issued an injunction to prevent copyright infringement under Sections 14 and 19 of the Act.

 Star India (P) Ltd. V. Piyush Agarwal & Ors, C.S.
 (O.S.)
 No. 2722/2012, Del Hc

 Star India Pvt.
 Ltd. (STAR) initiated legal actions against Piyush Agarwal (Cricbuzz), Idea Cellular (IDEA), and OnMobile Global Ltd. (ONMOBILE).
-Despite the Board of Cricket Control in India (BCCI) being named as a common defendant, it is supporting STAR, asserting primary rights over all information from cricket events due to its role in organising and promoting cricket in India.
+Despite the Board of Cricket Control in India (BCCI) being named as a common defendant, it is supporting STAR, asserting primary rights over all information from cricket events due to its role in organizing and promoting cricket in India.
 STAR and BCCI argue that, through an agreement on 10.08.2012, BCCI exclusively assigned a set of rights, including sMobile Rights and sMobile Activation Rights, to STAR.
 STAR alleges a violation of these rights by the defendants and seeks an interim injunction.

 Najma Heptulla V. Orient Longman Ltd., Air 1989 Del 63